dreramirez91/FurEverHome/journals/Mike_Martinez.md

 ## 7/18
 Starting the day with testing our functions.
 All tests have successfully passed.
 We will now be moving on a navigate function for edit pages and changing Dogout ID to an int.
 ## 7/19
 Mob coding today to fix a data error for time.sleep on the login and Signup function. issues fixed this morning.
 We will be cleaning up the code as well today.
-Discussing next issues
+Discussing next issues.
+Finished MVP
+## 7/20
+Finished MVP yesterday.
+Playing with application tyo find any bugs.
+Steadying for final until deployment lecture.